Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Adding a separating cycle to the region tree

 \section{Adding a separating cycle to the region tree}

-Above, we showed how to find a compact representation of a minimum cycle cycle $C$ separating a pair of faces in a region $R$.
+Above, we showed how to find a compact representation of a minimum cycle $C$ separating a pair of faces in a region $R$.
 This cycle should be added to the basis we are constructing and in this section, we show how to update the region tree $\mathcal T$ accordingly.
-As in the previous section, let $P_R$ be the region subpiece $P\cap R$ of piece $P$.
+As in the previous section, let $P_R$ be the region subpiece $P\cap R$ of piece $P$ associated with region $R$.